 - Class(es) of shares held

-- The number of shares held in each share class
+- Number of shares held in each share class

-- The nominal value and currency in which the shares are denominated
+- Nominal value and currency in which the shares are denominated.

-Changes to a company’s shareholders and their details must also be submitted to Companies House as part of the confirmation statement (which replaces the annual return from 30 June 2016).
-However, changes of address of existing shareholders and the address of any new shareholders after incorporation do not have to be reported.
+Changes to a company’s shareholders and their details must also be submitted to Companies House as part of the confirmation statement (which replaced the annual return from 30 June 2016).
+However, changes of address for shareholders do not have to be reported.

 These details form part of the public register which anyone can check online, even once a company is dissolved.
 If privacy is particularly important, it’s possible to appoint a nominee shareholder in order to protect your anonymity, but companies who offer it will make a charge for this service.

-The company must also maintain a register of shareholders, which lists out the shareholders and their shareholdings and is the definitive record of who is a current shareholder in the company (as opposed to the prima facie evidence provided by a share certificate).
+The company must also maintain a register of shareholders, which lists the shareholders’ full names and addresses and their shareholdings.
+This is the definitive record of who is a current shareholder in the company (as opposed to an individual or organisation simply bearing a share certificate).
 As the register of members must be available for inspection at either the company’s registered office address or a SAIL address, it’s important that the directors arrange for it always to be kept up to date with the latest position.

-Inform Direct is the innovative and easy way to manage a company's shares, make new share allotments, record share transfers and more.
+Inform Direct is the easiest way to manage a company's shares, make new share allotments, record share transfers and more.